rkillackey/client_connect/README.md

 # ClientConnect

 ## Overview
-ClientConnect is a platform for connecting with your clients!
+ClientConnect is a platform for connecting with potential incoming clients.
+[Need to write more copy]

 ## Dependencies